Clitheroe F.C.: 20th century

-The club was refounded in 1924, and, after a season in the North-East Lancashire Combination, rejoined the Lancashire Combination for the 1925-26 season.
+The club was founded in 1924, and, after a season in the North-East Lancashire Combination, joined the Lancashire Combination for the 1925–26 season.
 Clitheroe remained there until the end of the 1981–82 season.
 They won the Lancashire Combination Cup in the 1934–35 season and the League Championship in the 1979–80 season.

 For the 1982–83 season the Lancashire Combination amalgamated with the Cheshire County League to become the North West Counties League.
 Clitheroe became one of the founder members, however the state of the ground meant they started in the third division.
-There then followed one of the most successful periods in the club's long history when under the guidance of manager Eric Whalley they won the Third, Second and First Divisions in consecutive seasons, as well as securing the Lancashire Cup in 1985.
+There then followed one of the most successful periods in the club's long history when under the guidance of manager Eric Whalley, they won the Third, Second and First Divisions in consecutive seasons, as well as securing the Lancashire Cup in 1985.

 In the 1995–96 season when under the joint managership of Dennis Underwood and Gary Butcher they played at Wembley Stadium in the final of the FA Vase.
 Some 7,500 people watched the game against Brigg Town and although Clitheroe won against them earlier in the season in the FA Cup the club was beaten 3–0 in the Vase Final.
 A public appeal to help with the visit to Wembley saw £7,400 donated by townspeople and businesses.

 The last decade of the 20th century saw most of the ten years spent getting the ground up to scratch with £130,000 being spent in the process.
 The sale of two players, Jon Penman and Carlo Nash, helped considerably with the expenditure on the ground.
 The club saw little success on the pitch after the Wembley visit until manager Steve Parry led them to the Floodlight Trophy by beating Kidsgrove Athletic 2–1 in the 1998–99 final.

 21st century

 Dave Burgess took over the management of the first team in 2000–01 after several successful years running the second string, with player Lee Sculpher as his assistant.
 In their first season they finished as league runners-up and FA Vase semi-finalists.

 Work commitments led to Burgess standing down in 2001–02.
 Sculpher took over and again finished as league runners-up before losing 2–1 to Mossley in the League Cup final at Bury's Gigg Lane ground.

 Early cup exits the following season enabled the Blues to concentrate on the league and their away form saw the 2003–04 NWCFL championship won on the final day of the season with a 3–2 victory at Nantwich Town – a late goal from Neil Reynolds sealing the title, the trophy lifted by captain Adam Gardner and club stalwart Keith Lord.
-With the title came the reward of promotion to the Northern Premier League for the 2004-05 season.
+With the title came the reward of promotion to the Northern Premier League for the 2004–05 season.